-What if you have no ice?
+What if you have no ice for breast milk storage?
 One mama who had a 12+ hour trip without ice used some S’well Bottles (other insulated bottles would work, too).
 And her milk stayed cold for the entire trip.

 A Smattering of Other Great Pumping-on-Travel Tips

 - Check out the Spectra S1 pump, which has a built-in battery that stays charged for several days’ worth of pumping.

 - If you don’t have a Spectra, bring your external battery pack (like this Medela one) and a million batteries.

 - Ask your hotel to store your breast milk in their freezer at the end of each day.

 - For longer international trips, try to find a dry ice delivery service at your destination.

 - Check whether your power adapter is compatible for 220V.
 Consider buying a universal one to get your pump to work overseas.